kmsholcomb/docs-rackspace/doc/style-guide/writing/write-clear-concise-sentences-paragraphs.rst

 Users can understand wordy and complex writing, and they can wade through walls of text, but we shouldn't force them to.
-Use the following guidelines to help you write clear sentences and paragraphs.
+Use the following guidelines to help you write clear and concise sentences and paragraphs.

 -  `Use a consistent sentence
    structure <#use-a-consistent-sentence-structure>`__